Do You Know What a Dog Park Needs?

-2 – Fence, Gates, And Locking Mechanism
+2 – Locking Mechanism

-3 – Water Fountain
+2 – Water Fountain

-Water access is especially important in the intense Texas heat.Not only do people overheat but as dogs are running free expending their pent-up energy, they need to be able to properly hydrate.
-A water fountain with a hose attachment so dogs can be hosed down and really cooled off, or rinsed off if they get muddy, is a particularly nice feature.
+A water fountain is especially vital in the intense Texas heat, but in reality, every dog park benefits from a water fountain for both dogs and humans alike.Not only do people overheat, but as dogs are running free expending their pent-up energy, they need to be able to hydrate properly.
+A water fountain with a hose attachment so dogs can be hosed down and cooled off, or rinsed off if they get muddy, is a particularly nice feature.

 4 – Water Feature

-7 – Seating Area
+7 – Seating area

-The dog park is an opportunity for dogs to not only play and run but to socialize with other dogs.
+The dog park is an opportunity for dogs not only to play and run but to socialize with other dogs.
 So it is for dog owners as they can enjoy this time to relax and socialize.
 A seating area is a basic need in any dog park and will make for a more enjoyable experience for the dog owners.

 8 – Shade